jacta5/culcurateQuestDoc/docs/ja.md

 The App ensures the following:
 - No collection of personally identifiable information.
-- Strict review of ad content to maintain child safety.
+- Strict adherence to age-appropriate advertising standards.

 ---